jurniores/NitroNetwork/README.md

 # 🔥 NitroNetwork - Unity Networking Framework

-> ⚠️ **Requer Unity 2022.3 ou superior**
+> ⚠️ **Requires Unity 2022.3 or newer**
-> NitroNetwork depende de recursos disponíveis apenas nas versões mais recentes do Unity.
->
+> NitroNetwork depends on features available only in recent versions of Unity.

 **NitroNetwork** is a lightweight and fast networking solution for Unity, designed to simplify multiplayer development while offering flexibility and control for both client and server behaviors.

 This repository contains an example implementation of a basic connection flow between client and server using `NitroBehaviour`, `NitroStatic`, and `NitroRPC`.